-Pathways should use white or light coloured crushed stone (limestone) instead of asphalt to help reflect ambient light.
+Pathways should use white or light coloured crushed stone (limestone) to help reflect ambient light.
+Asphalt has a very dark surface that requires 5X more light than more natural surface treatments.

 Generally, individuals walking along a pathway will have left the area after a minute or so (a distance of 30 metres) unless they remain for an activity.
 To minimize unnecessary light exposure, motion detectors should be used to turn on the string of lights and timing circuits to turn them off after a few minutes.
-Detectors may be installed at the entrances to pathways or at the limits to the illumination portion of the path.
+Detectors may be installed at the entrances to pathways or at the limits to the lit portion of the path.